Dataset Distillation via Curriculum Data Synthesis in Large Data Era: Experiments

 \subsection{ImageNet-21K}

-{\bf Pretraining Results.} Table~\ref{acc_imagenet_21k} presents the accuracy for ResNet-18 and ResNet-50 on ImageNet-21K-P, considering varying initial weight configurations.
-Models pretrained by us and initialized with ImageNet-1K weight exhibit commendable accuracy, showing a 2.0\% improvement, while models initialized randomly achieve marginally superior accuracy.
-We utilize these pretrained models to recover ImageNet-21K data and to assign labels to the synthetic images generated.
-An intriguing observation is the heightened difficulty in data recovering from pretrained models that are initialized randomly compared to those initialized with ImageNet-1K weight.
-Thus, our experiments employ \texttt{CDA} specifically on pretrained models that are initialized with ImageNet-1K weight.
+{\bf Pre-training Results.} Table~\ref{acc_imagenet_21k} of the Appendix presents the accuracy for ResNet-18 and ResNet-50 on ImageNet-21K-P, considering varying initial weight configurations.
+Models pre-trained by us and initialized with ImageNet-1K weight exhibit commendable accuracy, showing a 2.0\% improvement, while models initialized randomly achieve marginally superior accuracy.
+We utilize these pre-trained models to recover ImageNet-21K data and to assign labels to the synthetic images generated.
+An intriguing observation is the heightened difficulty in data recovering from pre-trained models that are initialized randomly compared to those initialized with ImageNet-1K weight.
+Thus, our experiments employ \texttt{CDA} specifically on pre-trained models that are initialized with ImageNet-1K weight.

-{\bf Validation Results.} As illustrated in the final group of Table~\ref{tab:baseline}, we perform validation experiments on the distilled ImageNet-21K employing IPC 10 and 20.
+{\bf Validation Results.} As illustrated in Table~\ref{tab:baseline_all} and the final group of Table~\ref{tab:baseline}, we perform validation experiments on the distilled ImageNet-21K employing IPC 10 and 20.
 This yields an extreme compression ratio of 100$\times$ and 50$\times$.
 When applying IPC 10, i.e., the models are trained utilizing a distilled dataset that is a mere 1\% of the full dataset.
-Remarkably, validation accuracy surpasses 20\% and 30\% on ResNet-18 and ResNet-{50, 101}, respectively.
+Remarkably, validation accuracy surpasses 20\% and 30\% on ResNet-18 and ResNet-\{50, 101\}, respectively.
 Compared to reproduced SRe$^2$L on ImageNet-21K, our approach attains an elevation of 5.3\% on average under IPC 10/20.
-This achievement not only highlights the efficacy of our approach in maintaining dataset essence despite high compression but also showcases the potential advancements in accuracy over existing methods.
+This not only highlights the efficacy of our approach in maintaining dataset essence despite high compression but also showcases the potential advancements in accuracy over existing methods.